ITWSDataScience/ArgentinaZikaForecating2019/README.md

 # Argentina Zika Forecating

 ### About

 The purpose of this project is to determine if there is a strong correlation between precipitation (specifically rainfall) and the 2016-2017 Zika outbreak

-### Data Organization
-Zika data is stored in the zika\_data directory.
-Files in the zika\_data directory are aggregated by month, and raw files are grouped by month in the subdirectories of the zika\_data directory

-Precipitation data is stored in the raw\_data directory, and also in the data.zip file in the top-level directory.

-Shapefiles for the provinces of Argentina are located in the shapefiles directory

-Scripts/Jupyter notebooks used for analysis are located in the top-level directory.

 ### Files description